the-diy-life/adafruitDataLoggerMQTT/README.md

 ## External Libraries
 ### Wifi Manager

 We use wifi manager library by tzapu to manage the changes in the WiFi settings (SSID and Password).
 So thanks to tzapu.
-To install wifi manager library.
+To install wifi manager [library](https://github.com/tzapu/WiFiManager).
 ### DHTesp

 We use DHTesp library file by “beegee Tokyo” to read the temperature and humidity easily from DHT11 sensor, thanks to beegee Tokyo.
-To install DHTesp library
+To install DHTesp [library](https://github.com/beegee-tokyo/DHTesp).

 ### ArduinoJson

-You can install ArduinoJson from this link
+We use andruino json library by Benoît Blanchon to create and read the configration file in the SPIFFS, Benoît Blanchon thank you.
+To install ArduinoJson [library](https://github.com/bblanchon/ArduinoJson).

 ### Adafruit_MQTT_Library﻿

- Install the adafruit MQTT library for Arduino from here
+ Last external library we use in this project the adafruit MQTT library by Adafruit, big thanks to Adafruit.
+To Install the adafruit MQTT library for [Arduino](https://github.com/adafruit/Adafruit_MQTT_Library).

 ## How It Works